picocomputer/vscode-cc65/README.md

 ```

 Go to the [GitHub template](https://github.com/picocomputer/rp6502-vscode) and
-select "Use this template" then "Create a new repositoy".
+select "Use this template" then "Create a new repository".
 GitHub will make a
 clean project for you to start with.
 After you clone your new project, don't
 forget to grab the SDK as a submodule.